jonkwiatkowski/jonkwiatkowski.github.io/_posts/2025-03-21-association-rule-learning.md

 ```
 <br>
 The output from the algorithm is in the form of a generator.
-We covert this to a list as this is easier to manipulate & analyse.
+We covert this to a list as this is easier to manipulate & analyze.

 Based upon the parameters we set when applying the algorithm, we get 132 product pairs.
-We print out the first element from the list to see what the output looks like, and while this contains all the key information we need - to make it easier to analyse (and more accessible & useable for stakeholders) - in the next code snippet, we extract the key elements and use list comprehension to re-work this data to exist as a Pandas DataFrame.
+We print out the first element from the list to see what the output looks like, and while this contains all the key information we need - to make it easier to analyze (and more accessible & useable for stakeholders) - in the next code snippet, we extract the key elements and use list comprehension to re-work this data to exist as a Pandas DataFrame.

 ```python